-Gattex approved for short bowel syndromeDecember 22nd, 2012 in Medications /
+Gattex approved for short bowel syndromeDecember 22, 2012 in Medicine & Health / Medications

 (HealthDay)—Gattex (teduglutide) has been approved by the U.S. Food and Drug Administration to treat nutritional problems caused by short bowel syndrome.

 Gattex is a once-daily injection that helps improve intestinal absorption.
 Two other drugs, somatropin and glutamine, have been FDA-approved to help treat short bowel disorder.